Leisure Time in an Elegant Setting

 Leisure Time in an Elegant Setting is a painting by Dutch artist Pieter de Hooch, created c.
 1663–1665.
 Done in oil on canvas, the painting depicts the interior of a Dutch home and two distinct conversations taking place.
 Leisure is in the collection of the Metropolitan Museum of Art, in New York.

 Description

-A noted painter during the Dutch golden age, Pieter de Hooch was especially skilled in the rendering of interior scenes.
-This skill can be seen in Leisure's richly decorated rooms and use of lighting.
+A noted painter during the Dutch Golden Age, Pieter de Hooch was especially skilled in the rendering of interior scenes.
+This skill can be seen in Leisure's richly decorated rooms, gilt-leather wall coverings and use of lighting.
 The painting also plays with the varying nature of conversations – showing a jovial, well-lit conversation (left) and a more mysterious conversation (right).

 The painting was donated to the Met as part of the Robert Lehman Collection in 1975, and remains in the collection of the museum.